piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 jungi.link | Jungi\Bundle\ThemeBundle\Tag\Link

 Of course you can attach your own tags and use them like above.
-Generally tag names are taken from a tag registry which allows for dynamically registering tags in much convenient way.
+Generally tag names are taken from a tag registry which allows for dynamically registering tags in the convenient way.
 You can read about that [here](https://github.com/piku235/JungiThemeBundle/blob/master/Resources/doc/theme-tags.md#tag-registry).

 #### Arguments